techkeshav23/AI-Live-Chat-Agent/README.md

 ## 🤝 Contributing

-This is a demonstration project for the Spur technical assignment.
+This is a demonstration project for the Apex technical assignment.
 For production use, consider:
 - Adding comprehensive test coverage
 - Implementing CI/CD pipelines
 - Setting up monitoring and alerting